 - Identifying the psychological roles that might be missing from a team, which they might prioritise in future hires

 - Diagnosing the personality drivers that may impact the culture of a management team

 VCs are strongly encouraged to share back the results from the personality test and, if relevant, use them as an opportunity for discussion.
 Particularly with founders, this is both an opportunity to reflect and to respond to the findings by adding their own nuance.
 The goal of psychometrics shouldn’t be to reduce people down to a few categories, but rather to tease out what makes them unique – a distinction which should create much more opportunity for a range of personalities.

 The VC community is still in the early days of formalising a process for evaluating management teams that is as rigorous and data-driven as their financial analysis.
 But as the due diligence process evolves, organisational strategy provides an invaluable starting point for assessing leaders by looking ahead rather than backwards.
-There are consistent, yet painful, challenges that most every tech company must overcome on the hypergrowth journey, but by selecting and preparing the right team early on, VCs can make a profound impact on the trajectory of their investment.
+There are consistent, yet painful, challenges that almost every tech company must overcome on the hypergrowth journey, but by selecting and preparing the right team early on, VCs can make a profound impact on the trajectory of their investment.